unChaz/sci-fi-5e/srd/classes/evangelist.md

 ### Jack of All Trades

-Starting at 2nd level, you can add half your proficiency bonus, rounded down, to any ability check you make that doesn’t already include your proficiency bonus.
+Starting at 2nd level, you can add half your proficiency bonus, rounded down, to any ability check you make that doesn't already include your proficiency bonus.

 ### Song of Rest